webplatform/docs-wpd/Community/Meetings/General/index.md

 * Until we have a project management system in place, plans, proposals, and scratch pad work should be kept as subpages: http://docs.webplatform.org/wiki/WPD:Plans.
 Not in Bugzilla, and not in another site, such as GitHub.

 ===Action items===
 * Julee to find out how to add a meeting bot to the Content TF Meeting.
+(DONE)
 * Julee to file a bug about the design of reference pages with a non-standard standardization status.
+(DONE)
 * Eliot to update bug 20227 with pointer to the style guide he wrote (DONE)
 * Garbee to send out his awesome task organization plan
 * Scott and Peter to explore social media channels about next week's docsprint